Shred your stomach with this 10-minute ab workout routine at home!

 Those are the very abdominals muscles the traditional crunches don’t primarily hit and engage.

-Because bicycle crunches involve side to side, rotational movements, they get to engage more muscles in the addominis and helps you get into the top physique and even score a six-pack.
+Because bicycle crunches involve side to side, rotational movements, they get to engage more muscles in the addominis and help you get into the top physique and even score a six-pack.

 The best part is, this crunch combines the abdominal workout moves with anaerobic.